-- 1. Take a small bouncy ball and throw it at a brick wall.
-Catch it when it comes back to you.
-What is its momentum before the bounce?
-What is its momentum after the bounce?
-How can momentum be conserved here? - 2.
-Totally Inelastic Collision.
-Draw diagrams showing a situation where a moving train collides with a train that is not moving.
+- 1. Perfectly Inelastic Collision.
+Draw diagrams showing a situation where a bigger, moving train, v_i , collides with a smaller train that is not moving.
 Assume that after the collision the trains stick together.
 Show separate diagrams for the situation just before the collision and just after the collision.
-Assume the trains have different masses.
+Assume the trains have different masses (m{big} and m{small}).
 Make sure you identify your isolated system.
 Write down the momentum conservation equation for the scenario in question.
-Solve for the final velocity of the two trains. - 3.
+Solve for the final velocity of the two trains, v{f_i} in terms of v_i , m{big} , and m{small} . - 2.
 Elastic Collision.
-Draw two diagrams for the situation where a moving train collides with a train that is not moving, and the trains use their springy bumpers to bounce off each other without damage.
+Draw two diagrams for the situation where a moving train (with initial speed v_o) collides elastically with a target train that is not initially moving, and the trains use their springy bumpers to bounce off each other without damage.
 One diagram should show the instant just before the collision and the other the instant just after the collision.
-Assume the trains do not have the same mass.
-Make sure you identify your isolated system.
-Solve for the final velocity of each train in terms of the initial velocity of the initially moving train.
-Hint: use conservation of momentum and the relation between the relative velocities before and after collision that arises due to conservation of energy. - 4.
-Make all the data tables you'll need for experiments B & C ahead of time in your lab notebook.
-Don't turn the carbon copies of these table in with your prelab your TA will check to make sure you have the tables at the beginning of lab.
+Assume the trains have different masses (m{moving} and m{target}) Make sure you identify your isolated system.
+Show that the final velocity of each train will be: